aatluri/DiagnosticTestRecommender/README.md

 ## Django Project Structure
 1. app/ : This is the main folder that consists of the Django project and apps
 2. app/app/ : This is the Django project
-3. app/module/ : This is one of the Django apps that consists of most of the business logic of our web application
+3. app/module/ : This is one of the Django apps that consists of most of the business logic of our web application.

 ## Contents of this code base
 This code base as mentioned above is a Django REST API application.